-Both pathways qualify graduates for ABP certification.
-There are many good reasons to become a prosthodontist.
+Are you considering a career in prosthodontics?
 It's a rewarding way to help people with serious or complex dental problems look and feel better.
-A prosthodontist diagnoses and treats different types of dental conditions and adapts patients to prostheses, such as dentures or other types of devices, to correct these problems.
+Prosthodontists diagnose and treat different types of dental conditions and adapt patients to prostheses, such as dentures or other types of devices, to correct these problems.
 The lack of teeth can be painful and make it difficult to eat properly, and correcting it can have a positive effect on the patient's overall health and well-being.
 Prosthodontics is the foundation of dental practice, education and scientific research.

 There are opportunities for travel, personal development and compensated national or international conferences.The term “prosthesis” means replacement and “doncist” means treating teeth.
 Prosthodontists are THE recognized experts when you need to replace anything in your mouth.
 This can range from a single tooth, several teeth, or all of the teeth and gums in your mouth.
 While many other dentists can perform some of these treatments, prosthodontists are the specialists who dedicate themselves to this type of care.Dentists can complete their three-year prosthodontic program at Loma Linda University School of Dentistry.

 Students in this program can choose to complete a master of science or a master's degree in dentistry.
 The first is ideal for students who want to work in research or higher education, while the second is for students who want to work in the field.
 Both pathways qualify graduates for ABP certification.This means that it takes less than three years to recover the salary lost during those three years of training.
 So is becoming a prosthodontist worth it?
 Absolutely!
 It's a rewarding way to help people with serious or complex dental problems look and feel better while also providing you with an engaging career with limitless opportunities.